 2020 marks approximately a century since the birth of modern-day tourism marketing.
 New Zealand was the first country on the planet to set up ministry of tourism, back in 1901.
 Australia and France followed soon after, but it wasn’t until the end of the First World War that ordinary people thought themselves able to take a summer break.
 Two years later, after the worst of the Spanish Flu epidemic was over, 1920 was golden year for tourism in most developed countries.
 The new concepts of resorts, getaways and hotels all gave those areas of natural beauty something to promote to their fellow countrymen.

 “Come and get some air”, was the urge from provincial towns to city dwellers.

 A century later and few (except epidemiologists, Steven Soderbergh and The Simpsons) could have predicted a global pandemic that shut down every facet of life as we know it.
 When the annals of history review March 2020, it may well be the kind of upheaval that leads to a once-in-a-generation change in society.
 It will certainly provoke a once-in-a-lifetime shift in how the travel and tourism sectors work.

-Travel and tourism will be radically different in 2021.
+Travel trends and the travel and tourism industries will be radically different in 2021.

 Here are five things to expect: